prosoitos/org-mode_workshop/README.md

 ### Installation

 You will need to have emacs installed on your machine.
 For instructions, see https://github.com/prosoitos/workshop_intro-to-emacs.
-Org-mode comes with emacs, so you have nothing else to install for this workshop.
+Org-mode comes with emacs, so you don't have anything else to install for this workshop.

 ### Workshop information